Overcoming

 Norcal Brain Center employs a state-of-the-art diagnostic protocol that goes beyond standard evaluations.
 Our comprehensive physical and neurological examination is designed to pinpoint the exact cause of your dizziness or unsteadiness with unparalleled precision.

-- Detects subtle vestibular abnormalities often missed by traditional tests
+- Detects subtle vestibular abnormalities often linked to certain types of headaches

-- Provides quantitative data on nystagmus and other eye movement disorders
+- Provides quantitative data on eye movements and potential neurological issues

 - Assesses the function of all six semicircular canals